status-im/nim-eth-trie/README.md

 Because the key-path is not encoded in any special ways, the bits can be extracted directly from the key without any conversion.

-However, the key restricted to fixed length because the algorithm demand a fixed height for the trie to works properly.
-In this case, the trie height is limited to 160 level, or the key is of fixed length 20 bytes.
+However, the key restricted to a fixed length because the algorithm demand a fixed height trie to works properly.
+In this case, the trie height is limited to 160 level, or the key is of fixed length 20 bytes (8 bits x 20 = 160).

 To be able to use variable length key, the algorithm can be adapted slightly using hashed key before constructing the binary key-path.
 For example, if using keccak256 as the hashing function,